dotslashCosmic/zQoinPython/README.md

 ```

 ## Usage
-### Starting the Crypto Node
+### Starting the Blockchain
-To start the crypto node and host the blockchain and wallets, run:
+To start the blockchain node, run:
 ```bash
 $ python host.py
 ```